 Christian Stress Release

-The Science of Stress – Fight, Flight, Freeze
+What Is Stress Really – Fight, Flight, Freeze (Part 4)

 Woman in a panic screaming.
 High stress can include the survival states of fight, flight and freeze.